Nycto/Hasher/README.md

 Foldables enforce ordered digest creation by disabling each instance after you add data.
 But when you add data, a new instance is returned that can be used to add more data.
-When you're done, you just need to call 'done' and you get a fully formed digest.
+When everything has been added, you just need to call `done` and you get a fully formed digest.

-Presenting an API like this allows for a few benefites:
+Presenting an API like this provides a few benefits:

 1. Your code will be more efficient as you don't need to allocate large chunks of memory to, for example, join a string together
 2. It presents an externally immutable API
 3. It helps prevent race conditions by ensuring continued forward motion

-One trick to be aware of: You can fold over a list of futures and accumulate a hash from them.
+One trick that might come in handy is asynchronously folding over a list of futures.
 For example:

 ```scala
 def hash( list: List[Future[String]] ): Future[String] = {